wangjue1111/E3-CryoFold/README.md

 2. **Alignment bias**: Techniques such as **Hidden Markov Models (HMMs)** or **Traveling Salesman Problem (TSP) solvers** introduce bias when aligning predicted atomic coordinates with the protein sequence.
 3. **Poor generalization**: Due to the limited size of available datasets, many methods struggle to generalize well to complex or previously unseen test cases.

-CryoFold addresses these challenges by providing a **fully integrated, end-to-end solution** that performs **one-shot inference** with minimal manual intervention, enabling faster and more accurate structure determination.
+E3-CryoFold addresses these challenges by providing a **fully integrated, end-to-end solution** that performs **one-shot inference** with minimal manual intervention, enabling faster and more accurate structure determination.

 ## Features